Why do we have a Friends of the School Association (FSA)?

 Our FSA committee consists of three Officers: Chair or Co-Chairs, Treasurer and Secretary all of whom are trustees, as well as a number of other committee members.

 Chair: Cathy Metcalfe

-Secretary: Katie Roebuck
+Treasurer: Katie Roebuck

 The Committee hold planning meetings on a regular basis, with smaller working groups meeting as necessary when we are organising larger events.
 You are welcome to join us at any of these to share your ideas and views.